 Oral Medications for Treating Dog Allergies

 Steroids work very well, but they do not necessarily stop the allergy, but they do decrease the immune system response and the effects of the inflammatory chemicals in the body.
 They also tend to be relatively inexpensive.
-Chronic use however can be detrimental to your pet's health.
+Chronic use, however, can be detrimental to your pet’s health.
 They have many potential side effects including but not limited to: increased thirst, increased urination, increased appetite, weight gain, lowered wound healing, lowered immune response, behavioral changes.
-They are usually best used in short courses to get immediate results while looking to other long term therapy choices.
+They are usually best used in short courses to get immediate results while looking at other long-term therapy choices.

-Newer medications such as Apoquel (a synthetic Janus Kinase (JAK) inhibitor) are showing great promise.
+Janus Kinase (JAK) inhibitors such as Apoquel are showing great promise.
 They are not antihistamines or steroids.
-They inhibit the function of a variety of pruritogenic (itch-causing) chemicals in the body called cytokines and pro-inflammatory (inflammation causing) cytokines, as well as cytokines involved in allergy that are dependent on JAK1 or JAK3 enzyme activity.
+They inhibit the function of a variety of pruritogenic (itch-causing) chemicals in the body called cytokines and pro-inflammatory (inflammation causing) cytokines, as well as cytokines involved in allergies that are dependent on JAK1 or JAK3 enzyme activity.
 They, like most medications, are not devoid of their share of side effects and precautions, but many pets are experiencing relief they have not felt in years from this breakthrough.
-You veterinarian can best educate you on whether your dog is a good candidate for this medication.
+As with any of these medications, they do not work the same in 100% of the patients.
+We have seen much-needed relief in many of our patients on this medication.
+Your veterinarian can best educate you on whether your dog is a good candidate for this medication.

 Omega -3 fatty acids are products found in certain foods and in supplements that have no real side effects and can greatly reduce the inflammation in the skin caused by allergies.
 They can be used in conjunction with any of the other therapies.